 Having compared the different sorts of bows our physicist found that it was the composite reflex bow to come closest to the ideal condition.
 It was appointed that on the external side (the side that is further from the archer) of the bow stretching forces are present while on the interior pressing forces produce their effect.
 To be able to sustain the former, animal veins were found appropriate, (such veins used to constitute the external side of the composite reflex bow), while to outweigh the latter, the pressing force that is, the horn plates of the interior were suitable. „With the limber veins applied on the stretching side, ancient bow making exploited the possibilities of macromolecular chemistry, in as much as veins, being a congested, fibred connective tissue, could easily adapt to lengthwise stress.”–highlighted Fábián Gyula according to his own experiments.

-The efficiency of the bow is influenced by the cross –section of the arms.
+The efficiency of the bow is influenced by the cross-section of the arms.

 The most effective shaping is when in the zone of the stretching forces the bow is narrower than in that of the pressing forces.
-Composite reflex bows perfectly meet the latter requirements –hence the cross-sections of the arms .
+Composite reflex bows perfectly meet the latter requirements –hence the cross-sections of the arms.

 The size of the arrow—according to physics experiments—depends mainly on the size of the bow.
-When aiming it is the most convenient if the length of the arrow, whose tail is leaning against the string, doesn’t exceed the line of the bow’s arch.
+When aiming it is the most convenient if the length of the arrow, whose tail is leaning against the string, doesn’t exceed the line of the brow’s arch.

 Thus if the bow is stiffer, less flexible, when stretched, the wooden arc doesn’t diverge much from the string.
-In the latter case shorter arrows are sufficient whereas in cases of lankier, more flexible bows longer arrows are required.
+In the latter case, shorter arrows are sufficient whereas in cases of lankier, more flexible bows longer arrows are required.
 We can draw the conclusion therefore that the length of the arrow is in direct proportion to that of the bow, and is in inverse proportion to the bow’s stiffness.

 It is observable indeed, that fairly long, simple and flexible, non-reflex-bows are usually accompanied by the longest arrows — their length can exceed 1 meter–, while the arrows of shorter and stiffer composite reflex bows are conspicuously shorter –they never reach up to 1 meter in length.
-From the length of the arrow therefore some sort of limited conclusions can be drawn concerning the quality and size of the bow.
+From the length of the arrow, therefore, some sort of limited conclusions can be drawn concerning the quality and size of the bow.

-When increasing the weigh of the arrow, in order to reach equal acceleration of course the effectiveness of the bow needs to increase simultaneously, moreover in such a way that its mass at the same time remains constant.
+When increasing the weigh of the arrow, in order to reach equal acceleration, of course, the effectiveness of the bow needs to increase simultaneously, moreover in such a way that its mass at the same time remains constant.
 Arrowheads made of light wood or bone can fly far out form weaker arrows as well, while metal arrowheads require more powerful bows to be able to reach equal distance.